-- I. Remove the magazine from the rifle.
-To do so, follow the procedures detailed in the Unloading the Rifle section on page 9. - 2.
-Move the safety lever to the "FIRE" position by rotating the safety lever downward.
-(See Illustration #3.) - 3.
-Check the rifle's chamber to ensure it does not contain a round by pulling back on the bolt cocking handle (See Illustration #8) and locking it in place with the bolt catch on the safety lever.
+- 1. Remove the magazine from the rifle.
+(See Illustrations #12 #13.) - 2.
+Move the safety lever to the "FIRE" position by rotating the safety lever downward. - 3.
+Check the rifle's chamber to ensure it does not contain a round by pulling back on the bolt cocking handle (See Illustration #11) and locking it in place with the bolt catch on the safety lever.
 Inspect the chamber to ensure it is empty.
-Once you determine the chamber is empty and no magazine is in the rifle, push down on the safety lever and let the bolt go forward. - 4.
-While maintaining a safe muzzle direction, raise the receiver cover by holding the rifle in a secure position (across your lap, resting on a table, etc.) and grasping the rear part of the receiver with your right hand, depress the spring loaded release button on the rear of the receiver.
-Press the recoil spring cam forward.
+Once you determine the chamber is empty and no magazine is in the rifle, push down on the safety lever and let the bolt go forward.

+4. While maintaining a safe muzzle direction, remove the receiver cover by holding the rifle in a secure position (across your lap, resting on a table, etc.) and grasping the forward part of the buttstock with your right hand, depress the spring loaded release button on the rear left side of the receiver.
+While holding the button, press the recoil spring cam forward.
 Then raise the receiver cover from the back end first with your left hand.
+(See Illustration #14.)

+Spring loaded release button

-(See Illustration #11.) - 5.
-Remove the recoil spring assembly from the rifle by holding the forward portion of the receiver with your left hand and pressing on the back of the recoil spring cam with your right hand until its rear face leaves the groove in the rear of the receiver.
+5. Remove the recoil spring assembly from the rifle by holding the forward portion of the receiver with your left hand and pressing on the back of the recoil spring cam with your right hand until its rear face leaves the groove in the rear of the receiver.
 Lift the recoil spring cam and remove the recoil spring assembly from the bolt carrier channel.
-(See Illustration #12.)
+(See Illustration #15.)
 NOTE: The recoil spring assembly is under spring pressure.
 Hold on to the assembly when removing it or injury could result.

 - 6. Remove the bolt carrier and bolt from the rifle by holding the receiver with your left hand and the cocking handle with your right hand.
 Pull the bolt carrier and bolt to the rear as far as possible.
-Once the back of the bolt carrier contacts the backplate of the receiver.
+Once the back of the bolt carrier contacts the back plate of the receiver, release pressure on the bolt cocking handle, this will allow the bolt carrier to move up and off the receiver rails.
 Lift the rear portion of the bolt carrier and remove it and the bolt from the receiver.
-(See Illustration #13.) - 7.
+(See Illustration #16.) - 7.
 Remove the bolt from the bolt carrier by turning the bolt carrier over and holding it in your left hand.
-(See Illustration #14.)
+(See Illustration #17.)
 Rotate what is now the top of the bolt to the right and move it rearward with your right hand so that the guide lug on the bolt leaves the channel in the bolt carrier.
 You can now remove the bolt from the bolt carrier by moving it forward and out of its guide hole.

-8. Remove the gas tube assembly and upper handguard from the rifle by holding the forward portion of the receiver with your left hand and pressing in the gas tube securing pin.
-(See Illustration #15.)
-Then, lift the rear of the gas tube vertically out of its groove in the rear of the rear sight base and remove the front end of the gas tube from the gas block.
+8. Remove the gas tube assembly and upper handguard from the rifle by holding the forward portion of the receiver with your left hand and rotating the gas tube lock arm upward until the flat face of the gas tube lock is vertical with your right hand.
+(See Illustration #18.)
+Then, lift the gas tube end vertically out of its groove in the rear sight base and remove the front end of the gas tube from the gas block.